postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/setting-up-monitor.md

 ### Using static IPs

-Static IPs are available on Postman Professional and Enterprise plans.
+Static IPs are available on Postman Professional and Enterprise plans when you manually select a region.
 This option enables you to securely monitor private APIs using a direct channel to Postman.
 Learn how you can [monitor using static IPs](/docs/monitoring-your-api/using-static-IPs-to-monitor/).

 ### Getting monitor notifications